stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-that can be accelerated, amplified. well, one point that we bring up is that any proposed system of coordination, governance, whatever, is not going to work the same way after it's been running for a long time as when it was initially developed because all of the systems have a certain kind of institutional [5866](https://www.youtube.com/watch?v=g7WtcTATa2U&t=5866.52s)

-decay or entropy built in. it has to be considered because every vested interest that is being bound has a vested interest in figuring out how to break the control system or capture or corrupt it or something. and so it's not just how do we build a system that does that, but it's also how do we build a system that continues to upregulate itself
+that can be accelerated, amplified. well, one point that we bring up is that any proposed system of coordination, governance, whatever, is not going to work the same way after it's been running for a long time as when it was initially developed because all of the systems have a certain kind of [[institutional decay]] or entropy built in. it has to be considered because every vested interest that is being bound has a vested interest in figuring out how to break the control system or capture or corrupt it or something. and so it's not just how do we build a system that does that, but it's also how do we build a system that continues to upregulate itself